“Nobody Died At Sandy Hook”

 “It should of course be noted that Adam Lanza was initially listed in the Social Security Death Index as having died on December 13, 2012, one day before the alleged shooting.” pg.
 70.

-The conspiracy theorist who found this bit of information found it through Genealogy Bank, which obtains its information from the Social Security Death Master File.
-In the “Mandatory Requirements” section of the SSDMF website, you’ll find the following disclaimer:
+The conspiracy theorist who “discovered” this claims to have found it through Genealogy Bank, which pulls its records from the Social Security Death Master File.
+Here’s a disclaimer from the SSDMF website’s “Mandatory Requirements” section:

 To all subscribers purchasing the Social Security Administration’s (SSA’s) Limited Access Death Master File (DMF):